ANL-CEEESA/UnitCommitment.jl/docs/src/format.md

 ### Generators

-This section describes all generators in the system, including thermal units, renewable units and virtual units.
-Two types of generators can be specified - thermal units and profiled units.
-A thermal unit consists of different fields, while a profiled unit is a simple generator with only a production capacity and a per-unit cost.
+This section describes all generators in the system.
+Two types of units can be specified:

+- **Thermal units:** Units that produce power by converting heat into electrical energy, such as coal and oil power plants.
+These units use a more complex model, with binary decision variables, and various constraints to enforce ramp rates and minimum up/down time.
+- **Profiled units:** Simplified model for units that do not require the constraints mentioned above, only a maximum and minimum power output for each time period.
+Typically used for renewables and hydro.

 #### Thermal Units